-None of the Directors, Key Managerial Personnel of the Company and their respective relatives are in any way concerned or interested, except for Mr. Chopra, in resolution at Item No. 4 of the Notice.
+Save and except Ms. Supriya Banerji, none of the other Directors, Key Managerial Personnel of the Company and their relatives are, in any way, concerned or interested, financially or otherwise, in the Resolution set out at Item No. 6 of this notice.